 In the area of asset-based leasing, our Litigation department has represented companies in both defensive litigation and in successfully prosecuting matters involving individual customers, as well as those involving both customers and program partners.
-Dilworth’s litigators have assisted companies enforce contracts on both a customer-by-customer and program-wide basis in state, federal and bankruptcy courts.
+Dilworth’s litigators have assisted companies to enforce contracts on both a customer-by-customer and program-wide basis in state, federal, and bankruptcy courts.
 These representations range from portfolios with individual defaults to those involving systematic failures.
 Our litigators are well-versed in the protections afforded by U.C.C.
 Article 2A and have successfully enforced hell-or-high water contractual provisions and contractual choice of venue and jurisdiction clauses, allowing our clients to focus litigation in a pre-determined, convenient forum.
-Dilworth has successfully defended a client against fraud, breach of contract and other claims brought by a disgruntled syndication partner and obtained dismissal of counterclaims involving fraud and rescission in multiple cases.
+Dilworth has successfully defended a client against fraud, breach of contract, and other claims brought by a disgruntled syndication partner and obtained dismissal of counterclaims involving fraud and rescission in multiple cases.

 Labor and Employment

-Our labor and employment lawyers have provided anti-harassment and general HR compliance training to senior executives, managers, directors and staff of various financial institutions.
+Our labor and employment lawyers have provided anti-harassment and general HR compliance training to senior executives, managers, directors, and staff of various financial institutions.
 Dilworth attorneys have also counseled financial institutions on compliance with wage and hour laws for unique employee classifications such as mortgage loan officers.
 Our lawyers have successfully defended financial institutions against employee discrimination claims before the EEOC and similar administrative agencies as well as in unfair labor practice proceedings before the National Labor Relations Board.

 Dilworth Paxson lawyers have additional experience in the following matters:

-- healthcare receivable financings
+- healthcare receivables financings